Man facing extradition seeking to delay proceedings, court told - NewsBreak

 Mr Harvey said the situation “simply cannot continue” and asked for a further continued preliminary hearing to be set for June 27 ahead of a full extradition hearing next month.

-Sheriff Welsh agreed and ordered that the man should lodge a full medical report by that date.
+Sheriff Welsh agreed and ordered that Rossi should lodge a full medical report by that date.

 Rossi reportedly told US media in December 2019 that he has late-stage non-Hodgkin lymphoma and has weeks to live.